LatinScribe/siloam-public/README.md

 General Requirements:

 - You should deploy this project on some device running Linux (Ubuntu is recommended).
+We recommend renting your own mini-server for this (we are using Digital Ocean droplets, but there are many alternatives!).
-- This device must be accessible from a public STATIC IP address.
+- This device must be accessible from a public STATIC IP address (if you are renting a server, this should already be satisfied).
 - For the website and API to be accessible, you will likely need to set up request routing (potentially a reverse proxy).
 We recommend using Nginx!
 However, this is not a Nginx guide!
 If you are not familiar with Nginx, we will refer you to the following guide: https://www.digitalocean.com/community/tutorials/how-to-install-nginx-on-ubuntu-20-04
 - If you want to enable https access, we suggest using OpenSSH certbot, see https://docs.digitalocean.com/support/how-do-i-install-an-ssl-certificate-on-a-droplet/

 Setup instructions:
 > These instructions are similar to Developer Instruction - Web App.
-- Follow the same instructions as Developer Instruction - Web App.
+- Once you have your own linux server up and running (see above), follow the same instructions as Developer Instruction - Web App.
 - You will need to modify your .env variable to use your devices ip as the url (or whatever server name you end-up configuring in Nginx, see below).
 Note, there are 2 .env files you will need to modify, one under the siloam/ folder and one under the mobile/ folder.
 - We also recommend modifying the secret variables in your .env file (under siloam/), to ensure that the Salt Rounds, JWT Secret, and Custom File API key is unique to your deployment for security purposes.
 You will also need to sign up for an OpenAI account and register the corresponding OpenAI key in the .env file.
 - Be sure the read the database section of the Developer instructions, as another reminder, do delete the old default admin credentials!
 - We recommend setting up a cron job to periodically delete stale image files.
 See the suggested crontab file provided under the siloam/scripts/ folder.
 For more details on cron, see this guide: https://www.digitalocean.com/community/tutorial-collections/how-to-use-cron-to-automate-tasks
 - In the .env file, you can also specify how long JWT tokens take before expriring.
 We use a access and refresh token system, where access tokens are short duration, and refresh tokens live longer to provide seamless access token refreshing.
+- Again, to properly enable outside access to your website, you will likely need to set up routing (consider using Nginx).
+Please note that for the url generation functionality to work correctly, you must configure the routing to make the /siloam/public/uploaded-images folder publicly visible.
+The exact details of setting up routing depends on the specifics of your hosting service, so we are unfortunately unable to help any further here (please reach out to us for specific help).
+- We also highly recommend registering your own Domain, and setting up SSL certification (we recommend let's encrypt as a free option) to enable secure HTTPS connections.

 #### Mobile app
-> _Note:_ We are still investifating the logistic of delploying the mobile app onto an app store.
+> _Note:_ We are still investigating the logistic of delploying the mobile app onto an app store.
 But, there are many online guides to deploying an expo project on your store of choice!
-- Follow Developer Instruction - mobile.
+- To deploy it locally, follow Developer Instruction - mobile in the readme (see above).
-**Deployment Tools (Suggestions)**

-#### DigitalOcean Droplet
+#### Deployment Tools (Suggestions)

+**DigitalOcean Droplet**
 - Chosen for its flexibility and reliable hosting for full-stack applications.
 - DigitalOcean provides a scalable, cost-effective solution for hosting both backend and frontend services.
 - It allows complete control over server configuration, making it ideal for production environments.